 How Financial Aid Works at George Fox

 - Merit Scholarships: Automatically awarded to qualified admitted students based on academic performance, including SAT or ACT scores, class rank and GPA.
 These awards are granted upon admission into the university, and can range from $8,000 to $14,000.
+Please note that admission can close at any time due to student demand.
+Therefore, we recommend that you apply early to ensure admission and to maximize your scholarship opportunities.

 - Competitive Scholarships: Students are invited to campus to compete for scholarships in their chosen major or for their accomplishments in leadership.